 Disability is defined as the inability to engage in substantial gainful activity by reason of a medically determinable physical or mental impairment that is expected to last at least 12 months or end in death.
 Generally, a worker must be unable to do any kind of work that exists in the national economy, considering age, education and work experience.

 Once an individual’s application for SSDI benefits has been approved, he or she will receive benefits after a five-month waiting period from the time the disability began and will receive Medicare coverage 24 months after SSDI eligibility begins.
+The five-month waiting period is waived for anyone whose disability results from Amyotrophic Lateral Sclerosis (ALS) if they were approved for benefits on or after July 23, 2020, and the 24 month waiting period for Medicare coverage is waived for those diagnosed with either ALS or End Stage Renal Disease (ESRD).
 Disability benefits will continue if the individual remains disabled, or until he or she reaches the full retirement age when the benefits automatically convert to retired-worker benefits.

 Size and Scope of the Social Security Disability Program